dotnet/diagnostics/documentation/tutorial/intermittent_memory_spike.md

 In this scenario, the endpoint will experience intermittent memory spikes over the specified number of seconds.
 Memory will go from base line to spike and back to baseline several times.
 What makes this scenario different from the memory leak scenario is that we will have to figure out a way to automatically trigger the collection of a dump when the memory spikes.

 ### Memory counters
 Before we dig into collecting diagnostics data to help us root cause this scenario, we need to convince ourselves that what we are  seeing is an intermittent memory spike.
-To help with this we can use the dotnet-counters tool which allows us to watch the memory usage for a selected dotnet process (please see 'Installing the diagnostics tools' section).
+To help with this we can use the dotnet-counters tool which allows us to watch the memory usage for a selected dotnet process (please see [Installing the diagnostics tools](installing_the_diagnostics_tools.md)).

 Let's run the webapi (dotnet run) and before navigating to the above URL (specifying 300 seconds) check our managed memory counters: